Skip to main content

 Voice has a stable identifier: the caller’s phone number (from CNAM / SIP From / Twilio webhook).

-• conversation_id = <one per phone, rolling> — the relationship is the conversation; this isn’t per-call
+• conversation_id = the same per-caller UUID, rolling: the relationship is the conversation; this isn’t per-call

 2. The Pipecat pipeline